ada-jl4025/SPITRO/README.md

 TFL_API_PRIMARY_KEY=
 TFL_API_SECONDARY_KEY=
 NEXT_PUBLIC_TFL_API_KEY=
+# Alternatively, provide a prioritized comma-separated list (uses round-robin + auto-fallback)
+# Example: TFL_API_KEYS=keyA,keyB,keyC
+TFL_API_KEYS=

 # Geocoding (Choose one: Google Maps or Mapbox)
 GEOCODING_API_KEY=
 GEOCODING_PROVIDER=google  # or 'mapbox'
 ```

-`TFL_API_PRIMARY_KEY` is used first for every request, and the application automatically falls back to `TFL_API_SECONDARY_KEY` when the primary key is rate limited. `NEXT_PUBLIC_TFL_API_KEY` remains supported for legacy setups but is optional when the primary key is configured.
+`TFL_API_PRIMARY_KEY` is used first for every request, and the application automatically falls back to `TFL_API_SECONDARY_KEY` when the primary key is rate limited.
+For multiple keys, set `TFL_API_KEYS` with a comma-separated list.
+The app rotates keys to spread load and, on a 429/limit, seamlessly retries with the next key (respecting any `Retry-After` header). `NEXT_PUBLIC_TFL_API_KEY` remains supported for legacy setups but is optional when the primary key is configured.

 ### Getting API Keys